tawaren/Sanskrit/README.md

 module Token {
   //T is the concrete token type as well as the minting capability public affine transient type Token[T](Int)
-  //affine T means T can be instantiated by at most an affine type (basic, plain, affine)
+  //affine T means T can be instantiated by an affine type
   //only the possesor of a value of T can mint public mint[affine T](capability:T, amount:Int) => Token[T](amount)